 In the UK, a relatively simple clean and polish for a young, healthy dog is likely to cost you around £150.
 If you need more extensive work, or additional treatments such as anaesthetic, this is likely to rise to £250 or more.

-Ultrasonic teeth cleaning also varies, but tends to cost between £40 and £70 per session in the UK, or around $50 - $100 in the US - some dogs will need multiple sessions.
+Ultrasonic teeth cleaning costs between £40 and £70 per session in the UK or around $50 - $100 in the US.
+Some dogs will need multiple sessions.
+Don’t be afraid to compare prices between multiple health providers and do your research beforehand.

 How can I get plaque off my dog’s teeth at home?

-Ideally, you’ll get your dog used to regular brushing (ideally, at least once a day but at least a few times a week) from when they are a young puppy.
-Make sure you buy a good dog toothbrush and invest in some dog toothpaste (it’s extremely important not to use human toothpaste).
-Check out how to brush a dog's teeth if you’re not sure how to go about it.
+If you can, get your dog used to brushing at least once a day but at least a few times a week from a young age.
+Buy the best toothbrush for dogs and invest in dog toothpaste (DON’T use human toothpaste).
+Check out how to brush a dog's teeth if you’re not sure.

-The best dental chews for dogs are a good way to prevent bad breath, tartar and plaque.
-Look for those which are sugar free, and be mindful of reducing their overall food intake if you’re regularly giving them dental treats.
+For dogs who don’t like their teeth being cleaned, try some alternatives.
+The best dental chews for dogs help prevent bad breath, tartar and plaque.
+Look for sugar free chews and reduce a dog’s overall food intake if you’re regularly giving them dental treats.

-Finally, think about their diet.
-It’s suggested that kibble - as it needs to be chewed much more than wet food - is better for teeth health.
-You can also get supplements to add to your dog’s food or water which are designed to reduce or remove plaque.
+The best dog chew toys can also encourage good mouth health because they have lots of different surfaces which help to get into the nooks and crannies.
+And diet is crucial too.
+The best dry dog food helps because it needs to be chewed much more than the best wet food, making it better for teeth health.
+You can also buy supplements to add to your dog’s food or water which are designed to reduce or remove plaque.

 Signs your dog has dental or gum disease

-There are quite a few symptoms of gum or dental disease, which you should be on the look out for even from a very young age.
-It’s also helpful to get your dog used to you examining their mouth and teeth as soon as you can.
+There are a number of symptoms of gum or dental disease and it’s helpful to get your dog used to you examining their mouth and teeth as soon as you can.

-It’s important to speak to your vet if you suspect any dental or gum disease - the sooner it is treated the better.
-Dental disease treatment for dogs covers a fairly wide range, including antibiotics to treat infections, anti-inflammatory pain relief, special toothpaste and mouthwash for your dog, all the way up to dental surgery.
+Speak to your vet if you suspect any dental or gum disease.
+Dental disease treatment includes antibiotics to treat infections, anti-inflammatory pain relief, special toothpaste and mouthwash for your dog, and dental surgery.

 Amy Davies is a freelance writer and photographer with over 15 years experience.
 She has a degree in journalism from Cardiff University and has written about a huge variety of topics over the years.
 These days she mostly specialises in technology and pets, writing across a number of different titles including TechRadar, Stuff, Expert Reviews, T3, Digital Camera World, and of course PetsRadar.
 She lives in Cardiff with her dog, Lola, a rescue miniature dachshund.